The Photography Agent is a collaborative semester project focused on building a photo

 Hierarchical attention enabled effective modeling of complex and visually similar cell types.

-Weighted F1 score confirmed consistent performance across imbalanced cancer classes.
+Weighted F1-score confirmed consistent performance across imbalanced cancer classes.

 The findings support Swin Transformers as a compelling architecture for medical imaging